ANAS727189/SmartFileOrganizer/readme.md

 - **Data Visualization** - Uses Chart.js to transform file analysis into actionable insights
 - **Persistent Configuration** - Maintains user preferences and custom rules across sessions

-## Future Improvements

-- **Testing Framework** - Add comprehensive unit tests using Jest for frontend and pytest for backend
-- **Plugin System** - Implement a plugin architecture for custom organization modes and extensions
-- **Accessibility** - Enhance the UI with ARIA attributes and keyboard navigation support
-- **Performance Optimization** - Implement batch processing for very large directories (100,000+ files)
-- **Cloud Integration** - Add support for cloud storage services like Dropbox, Google Drive, and OneDrive

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing